taw00/howto/howto-deploy-ghost-on-fedora.md

 ```
 Debug=YES                                    # For now, stick that at the very top of the config file
-#root=noreply@example.com                    # Who gets all mail to userid < 1000
 MailHub=mail.gandi.net:587                   # SMTP server hostname and port
-#MailHub=smtp.mail.yahoo.com:587             # SMTP server hostname and port
-#MailHub=smtp.gmail.com:587                  # SMTP server hostname and port
 RewriteDomain=example.com                    # The host the mail appears to be coming from
-#Hostname=localhost                          # The name of this host
 FromLineOverride=YES                         # Allow forcing the From: line at the commandline
 UseSTARTTLS=YES                              # Secure connection (SSL/TLS) - don't use UseTLS
 TLS_CA_File=/etc/pki/tls/certs/ca-bundle.crt # The TLS cert
 AuthUser=noreply@example.com                 # The mail account at my domain provider
 AuthPass=kjsadkjbfsfasdfqwfq                 # The password for the mail account

+# Keeping in these notes for reference
+#root=noreply@example.com                    # Who gets all mail to userid < 1000
+#MailHub=smtp.mail.yahoo.com:587             # SMTP server hostname and port
+#MailHub=smtp.gmail.com:587                  # SMTP server hostname and port
+#Hostname=localhost                          # The name of this host
 ```

 **Test that it works "in the raw"...**

-This is only needed for testing.
-Edit ssmtp alias mapping: `sudo nano /etc/ssmtp/revaliases`
+This is only needed for testing...
 The way this works is that for every user on the system, you need to map
 _username --> email that will work for the --> smtp server_

+Edit the ssmtp alias mapping: `sudo nano /etc/ssmtp/revaliases`

 Example: